Bracha Zefira: Other collaborations

 Zefira and Nardi parted ways both professionally and personally in 1939.
 Zefira wanted to add works by other composers, notably Yedidia Admon, Emanuel Amiran, and Matityahu Shelem, to their repertoire, but Nardi refused.
 The couple divorced in 1939 but continued to perform together until July of that year.
 Zefira began collaborating with other composers while Nardi pursued his concert career with other singers.
 Nardi sued Zefira to obtain the copyrights for their joint compositions, but Zefira proved to the court that she had been the one who had sourced the original material.

 Over the following decade, Zefira called on numerous other composers not to improvise arrangements for her songs, as Nardi had done, but to arrange the melodies that she sang for them.
 These composers specialized in art music rather than Hebrew song, composing works for piano, chamber music ensemble, and orchestra.
 Zefira began billing herself as a classical rather than popular singer.
 While Zefira wanted her new composers to hear the songs firsthand from the families and members of the ethnic groups she sourced, they preferred to hear her sing and compose the arrangement accordingly.
-Paul Ben-Haim, who wrote a total of 35 arrangements for Zefira, preferred Sephardi songs; Ödön Pártos composed arrangements for her Yemenite songs; and Marc Lavry opted to arrange "songs with a light and danceable style".
+Paul Ben-Haim, who wrote a total of 35 arrangements for Zefira, preferred Sephardi song.
+He used many of the melodies he learned from her in her major compositions. though his and other composers' approach to Zefira, and to the melodies they learned from her, has been critqued as reflecting a superficial, exotic attitude. Ödön Pártos composed arrangements for her Yemenite songs; and Marc Lavry opted to arrange "songs with a light and danceable style".
 Hanoch Jacoby also composed numerous arrangements for Zefira, including classical chamber ensemble and trumpet-only accompaniment.
 The British composer Benjamin Frankel created arrangements for Zefira's Columbia recordings and her 1948 concert at Wigmore Hall, London.
 Zefira also collaborated with the composers Alexander Uriah Boskovich, Mendel Mahler-Kelkshtein, Noam Sheriff, and Ben-Zion Orgad.